 When looking for a new home, cable and internet may be the last thing on your mind.
 You're most likely focused on qualifying for a mortgage or finding a home close to work.

-However, you should keep in mind the hurdles and extra costs that comes with getting cable, internet, and phone services.
-You want to make sure your carrier covers the area that you're moving to.
+However, you should keep in mind the hurdles and extra costs that come with getting cable, internet, and phone services.
+You want to make sure your preferred carrier covers the area you're moving to.

 BroadbandNow.com allows you to search zip codes and your location to see which providers and services are in your area.
 They include detailed information such as pricing, coverage, set up fees, termination fees, and help you compare one service provider against another.

 When determining your monthly budget for your new home, be sure to factor in internet, cable, and phone costs, as spending an additional $60 each month can really add up quickly when you're strapped for cash.

 While technically not a real estate website, Google Maps can give you a great sense of homes and neighborhoods you're looking to buy in.
 You can get a 3D street view of any home or block, as well as businesses and other nearby amenities.

 Additionally, with Google Maps you can easily figure out your commute time to work, school, restaurants, friends' homes, and grocery stores to see how long it will usually take you on a certain day and time.

 With these details, you can decide if the area is actually too far — you may not be willing to drive an hour to work and back every single day.